2022 Nobel Prize in Physics and the End of Mechanistic Materialism: Einstein and Bohr

-Here, $\ket{\uparrow}$ will denote particle spin aligned in the direction of the positive z-axis (the usual convention is that the z-axis goes in the ``upward'' direction), while $\ket{\downarrow}$ will denote the opposite spin direction.
-The term $\ket{\uparrow}\ket{\downarrow}$ then corresponds to the physical situation where the first particle has the spin oriented upwards, while the second particle spin has a downward spin orientation.
+\cor{For example, we can consider more closely wavefunction (or, in contemporary terminology, \emph{state vector}, or simply \emph{state}) corresponding to two particles of spin $\frac 12$ which are ``aligned in opposing directions'' in the sense that their total spin equals zero.
+In other words, while each of the particles separately ``rotates'' in a certain sense -- and thus possesses the axis and direction of this rotation (spin) -- the overall angular momentum (physical measure of rotation) vanishes.
+This is similar to the case discussed above -- of two particles of known and vanishing total momentum -- only here we consider angular instead of linear momentum, for the reasons of mathematical simplicity.
+(To practically obtain such a state, the two particles generally had to interact before, to constitute a bound state, or to be simultaneously generated in some physical process.)
+Mathematically, this two-particle state, in the so-called Dirac notation, has almost an intuitive, pictorial form: \be \ket{\Psi} = \frac{1}{\sqrt 2}(\ket{\uparrow}\ket{\downarrow} - \ket{\downarrow}\ket{\uparrow}). \ee Here, $\ket{\uparrow}$ denotes particle spin aligned in the direction of the positive z-axis, i.e.\ ``upwards'' (meaning as if the particle ``rotates'' around the z-axis in anti-clockwise direction as seen from above, where the usual convention is that the z-axis goes in the ``upward'' direction), while $\ket{\downarrow}$ will denote the opposite direction of spinning.} The term $\ket{\uparrow}\ket{\downarrow}$ then corresponds to the physical situation where the first particle has \cor{its} spin oriented upwards, while the second particle's spin has a downward spin orientation. \cor{Hence, the (z components of) their spins cancel each other.
 The overall state has two similar terms of this type, but the second one is ``opposite'' with respect to the two particles: the first particle is this time spin-down, while the second is spin-up.
-Such a combination, together with the relative minus sign, ensures that the total spin angular momentum is zero, along any axis.
-The numerical factor $\frac{1}{\sqrt 2}$ is the so-called overall normalization and it is not crucial for understanding the paradox.
+To simplify referencing these two particles, we can imagine that the first of these two particles is heading to a researcher named Alice, while the second one is moving towards a researcher called Bob (here we follow the usual naming convention in papers on this subject).
+Then $\ket{\uparrow}\ket{\downarrow}$ denotes that Alice's particle is spin-up, while Bob's is spin-down and vice-versa for the $\ket{\downarrow}\ket{\uparrow}$ term.
+The combination of the two terms, together with the relative minus sign, turns out to mathematically ensure that the total spin angular momentum is zero, along any axis (not only along the z-axis).
+The numerical factor $\frac{1}{\sqrt 2}$ is the so-called overall normalization (in principle, relevant for the evaluation of probabilities) and it is not crucial for understanding the paradox.}